HongCheng-Chu/kemono-party-crawler/README.md

 This crawler might be banned by IP address, use carefully.

 ## Update convientence crawler in future
-1. Update Login in selenium as soon as posible. (maybe two weeks)
+1. Update Login in selenium will be finish before 2021/12/31.
 2. Create a json to ignore the image or video which has downloaded.

 ## Contact me